puppeteer/puppeteer/docs/api.md

   - `pipe` <[boolean]> Connects to the browser over a pipe instead of a WebSocket.
 Defaults to `false`.
 - returns: <[Promise]<[Browser]>> Promise which resolves to browser instance.

-The method combines 3 steps:
-1. Infer a set of flags to launch Chromium with using `puppeteer.defaultArgs()`.
-2. Launch a browser and start managing its process according to `executablePath`, `handleSIGINT`, `dumpio` and other options.
-3. Create an instance of [Browser] class and initialize it with regards to `defaultViewport`, `slowMo` and `ignoreHTTPSErrors`.

-`ignoreDefaultArgs` option can be used to customize behavior on the (1) step.
-For example, to filter out `--mute-audio` from default arguments:
+You can use `ignoreDefaultArgs` to filter out `--mute-audio` from default arguments:
 ```js
 const browser = await puppeteer.launch({
   ignoreDefaultArgs: ['--mute-audio']